 For custom sizes, tick: “Use Windows XP style DPI Scaling”

 The option to 'fix apps so they're not blurry' will turn off full scaling of non-DPI aware applications, which can cause fonts to become blurry.

 When Windows SETUP is run to install Windows, the DPI will be set according to the capabilities of the attached monitor.

-Setting the DPI for individual users connected to a terminal server (or Citrix) can only be done in the registry, if the DPI is changed in the Control Panel as above, then the change will apply to all users.
+Setting the DPI for individual users connected to a terminal server (or Citrix) can only be done in the registry, if the DPI is changed in the Control Panel as above, then the change will apply to only the currently logged in user.

 Small 96 DPI

 “There are three classes of people: those who see.
 Those who see when they are shown.
 Those who do not see” ~ Leonardo da Vinci

 Q2726399 - Cannot change the DPI setting through an RDP session.